mrdasdeveloper/Google-Indexing-API/README.md

 2. Search for the **Indexing API** and enable it.
 3. Head over to **IAM & Admin > Service Accounts** and create a new account.
 Name it something recognizable, like `Google Indexing API`.
 4. Click on that new account, navigate to the **Keys** tab, and create a new JSON key.
 5. Download the file.
-Move it into the `` directory and rename it to `google-service-account.json`.
+Move it into the same directory as this script and rename it to `google-service-account.json`.

 ### Linking the Bot to Google Search Console (Crucial Step)